×

 When we asked people living in Ecuador about club and activities where newcomers can meet others, they responded:

 "Try to be in town for a Sunday morning.
 The market is active and lots of folks who keep to the countryside week days come to town to visit and buy produce that day.
 Lots of spots around the square for coffee and meals and meeting people who'll be able to share their experience.
 Who did I hang out with this past Sunday?
 They were Dutch, Russian, Swedish, Canadian.
 And we sat in front of a real French Bakery.
 So it's not just gringos (I restrict that term to citizens of the USA) its not a derogatory term.
 "America" is a hemisphere, not a country.
-But the Vilca scene isn't for everyone," remarked one expat living in Vilcabamba, Ecuador.
+But the Vilca scene isn't for everyone," explained one expat living in Vilcabamba, Ecuador.

 View More Answers